 How will you distribute your leaflet?

-Now you can start writing and building your design.
+Now you’ve answered these questions, you can start writing and building your design.

 Use a punchy title

 Begin by drafting a leaflet that will catch your readers’ eye and best communicate your message.
 Chose a succinct headline that grabs you reader’s attention and conveys the essence of what you want to say.
 A good title invites reading; a bad title puts your reader off.

 Avoid unnecessary words that create clutter and detract from the main message of your leaflet.
 Search for words that describe the purpose, or chief benefit, of your message.

 Leaflets may seem suitable for audiences who don’t read much .
 However, the text must always be well-written, enabling people to make an informed judgment quickly.
 Always aim for clarity, quality and strong argument.